jessesuen/ksonnet-examples/drop-in-yaml/README.md

         - containerPort: 80
 ```

-Next we have an create a params entry for it in the `components/params.libsonnet`:
+Next, create a params entry for it in the [`components/params.libsonnet`](components/params.libsonnet):

 ```
 {